meteor/meteor/docs/rules/eventmap-params.md

 #### Parameter names

 You can optionally set the names of the parameters.
-You can set the name of the event parameter using `eventParamName` and the name of the template-instance parameterusing `templateInstanceParamName`.
+You can set the name of the event parameter using `eventParamName` and the name of the template-instance parameter using `templateInstanceParamName`.
 Here are examples of how to do this:

 ```js